bitnami-labs/sealed-secrets/README.md

 persisted in a regular `Secret` in the same namespace as the controller.
 The public key portion of this (in the form of a self-signed certificate) should be made publicly available to anyone wanting to use `SealedSecret`s with this cluster.
+The certificate is printed to the controller log at startup, and available via an HTTP GET to `/v1/cert.pem` on the controller.

 During encryption, the original `Secret` is JSON-encoded and symmetrically encrypted using AES-GCM with a randomly-generated